bishop40404/nautobot-podman/README.md

 # Nautobot in Podman

-Nautobot-podman is a deployment of [Nautobot](https://github.com/nautobot/nautobot) in podman with a nginx frontend.
+Nautobot-podman is a deployment of [Nautobot](https://github.com/nautobot/nautobot) in rootless podman with a nginx frontend.

 ## How to use